rebcabin/tangledown/README.md

 ## Tangledown is Inside This Here Document, README.md

+Tangledown is the tool that extracts code from any Markdown file into executable order on the disk.

 This here document, README.md, the one you're reading right now, is, itself, a Literate Program.
 Because our documentation language is Markdown for [Jupytext](https://github.com/mwouts/jupytext) \[sic\] notebooks, we'll call the language of this document _Literate Markdownn_.
-This here README.md, which you're reading right now, contains all the source for the Literate-Markdown tool, `tangledown.py`, with all its documentation, all presented in top-down narrative style, like a mathematical theory or a story.
+This here README.md, which you're reading right now, contains all the source for the Literate-Markdown tool, `tangledown.py`, with all its documentation, all presented in top-down narrative style optimized for human understanding, like a mathematical theory or a story.

-`tangledown.py` pulls or _tangles_ code out of any Markdown document, not just this one (README.md).
+`tangledown.py` pulls or ***tangles*** code out of any Markdown document, not just this one (README.md).
 The verb "tangle" is traditional in Literate Programming.
-You might think it should be "untangle," because the Markdown document is all tangled up from the point of view of build tools.
+You might think it should be "untangle," because the Markdown document is all tangled up from executable order, from the point of view of build tools.
 But Knuth prefers the human's point of view.
 The Markdown document contains the code in the _correct_ order --- the human-understandable order.
-Build tools need the code all tangled up in some other, effectively arbitrary order.
+Build tools need the code all tangled up in executable other, which is effectively arbitrary from the human's point of view.

 If we need something _more_ powerful than Tangledown, say to produce publishable LaTeX and PDF files or to run code from multiple languages in one document, we'll go back to [org-babel](http://orgmode.org/worg/org-contrib/babel/) in Emacs (or [spacemacs](http://spacemacs.org/) for you VIM users).
 Those are much more powerful, best-of-breed Literate-Programming tools.
 You have to learn some Emacs to use them, and that's an insurmountable barrier for many people.
 Markdown is good enough for Github, and thus for most of us right now.

+Eventually, we will have a **tangledown kernel**, which will let you run any tangledown cells in a Jupytext notebook.
+For now, you can run _some_ cells in a notebook, specifically those that don't contain `block` tags.
+A Python kernel can't parse `block` tags, so you will get syntax errors when you evaluate cells that contain `block` tags.

 ### COLOPHON: Why Writing Matters